 Do the following to get rid of ice from the door handle:

 - To open the door handle and release light or moderate ice buildup, press the back-most part of the door handle firmly.

-- Working in a circular pattern around the perimeter of the door handle, use the bottom of your fist to forcefully bump the door handle to break and release the ice buildup.
+- Working in a circular motion around the outside of the door handle, forcefully bump the door handle with the bottom of your fist to shatter and release the ice buildup.

-- Aiming for the rearmost end of the wide part of the door handle, use the bottom of your fist to forcefully bump the door handle.
-Increase the intensity of the bumps as necessary, repeating steps 1 and 2 until the ice is removed and the door handle can be opened.
+- Use the bottom of your fist to forcibly bump the door handle, aiming for the backmost end of the wide part of the door handle.
+Increase the bump intensity as needed, then repeat steps 1 and 2 until the ice is gone and the door handle can be opened.

 Caution: Never hit the car so hard that it dents; the force should be comparable to knocking on your neighbor's front door.

 - To release any leftover ice buildup, open and close the door handle a few more times once it is able to move.
 Before entering the car, make sure the door handle is fully pressed in (retracted), and double-check that the door is firmly closed before driving away.